Chocolate peanut butter ice cream cake: To me this is the stuff of dreams.

 First Ice Cream Layer

-6 cups dairy-free vanilla ice cream, slightly softened
+- 6 cups vegan vanilla ice cream, slightly softened

 Second Ice Cream Layer

-2 tablespoons instant coffee powder, mixed with a few drops water (or 6 cups dairy premium chocolate ice cream)
+- 2 tablespoons instant coffee powder, mixed with a few drops water

 Top Layer (Ganache)